Glebe and Wentworth Park railway viaducts: History

-By 1900 the Sydney metropolitan railway network was fast reaching congestion through the combined, and conflicting, demands of the suburban and country passenger services and the movements of freight trains.
+By 1900, the Sydney metropolitan railway network was fast reaching congestion through the combined, and conflicting, demands of the suburban and country passenger services and the movements of freight trains.
 Segregated running periods and special timetables were only short-term solutions and did not address the differing traffic requirements.

 The decision was made to build a separate rail system for freight trains so they could move independently of the passenger services but could link into the four main lines (north, west, south and Illawarra) at specific locations.
 Also, a large marshalling yard would be built in the middle of the goods line network (at Enfield) to centralise the interchange of freight traffic.

 The completion of the goods line was directly associated with the Sydney Harbour Trust's completion of the Pyrmont (Jones Bay) wharves, which were considered the most up-to-date and advanced in the port, with rail lines running along each of the wharves.
-The goods line provided a continuous loop connection through Central Station Yard, Darling Harbour Goods Yard and the Pyrmont wharves, with connections to Rozelle Yard, White Bay and Glebe Island.
+The goods line provided a continuous loop connection through Central station Yard, Darling Harbour Yard and the Pyrmont wharves, with connections to Rozelle Yard, White Bay and Glebe Island.
 In this period, Sydney Harbour was the main port for NSW and the goods line provided a direct connection between rural Australia, growing wheat and wool and mining coal, and the ships carrying the goods to export markets.
 Imported goods arriving on the docks were back-loaded onto the empty trains for distribution around the state.
 Work began around 1910 with the goods line from Rozelle to the northern end of Darling Harbour completed and opened for traffic on 23 January 1922.

-The construction of brick arch underbridges occurred in two periods: 1892 for the duplication of the line from Granville to Picton, then from 1914 to 1922 mostly for main line duplications.
+The construction of brick arch underbridges occurred in two periods: 1892 for the duplication of the Main Southern railway line from Granville to Picton, then from 1914 to 1922 mostly for main line duplications.
 The former had bricks supplied from private brickworks whereas the latter's supply came from the State Brickworks at Homebush.
 The construction of the Jubilee Park and Wentworth Park viaducts was the first large-scale project to use bricks from the State Brickworks.
 Approximately three million four hundred thousand bricks were used for these viaducts.
 The viaducts were built using timber piles driven into the ground below them, to shore up the structures, as both Parks had been themselves created on land resumed from swamps and sandflats.

-In 1996 the Metropolitan Goods Line was converted for use by the metro light rail system, which included the installation of new stations and infrastructure such as overhead catenary systems to carry the required electric wiring.
+Conversion of the goods line to light rail included the installation of new stations and infrastructure such as overhead catenary systems to carry the required electric wiring.

-Nearly all the underbridges - a mix of brick arches, steel girders and steel trusses - on the former Metropolitan Goods Line are still in use.
+Nearly all the underbridges – a mix of brick arches, steel girders, and steel trusses – on the former Metropolitan Goods Line are still in use.